Sudoeri/rPi-Card-Catalog-Kiosk/README.md

 Set-up wireless if not running through ethernet

-In terminal run : sudo apt-get install x11-xserver-utils xinit icedtea-7-plugin numlockx xprintidle -y
+In terminal run : sudo apt-get install x11-xserver-utils xinit icedtea-7-plugin numlockx xprintidle chromium -y

   -This gives you all required programs needed